Model order reduction for random nonlinear dynamical systems and low-dimensional representations for their quantities of

 Now both the FOM~(\ref{galerkin}) and the ROMs~(\ref{galerkin-reduced}) are integrated with accuracy requirements $\varepsilon_{\rm rel} = 10^{-3}$, $\varepsilon_{\rm abs} = 10^{-6}$.
 Initial values are transformed via $\bar{v}(0) = T_{\rm r}^\top \hat{v}(0)$.
 We obtain the approximation~(\ref{qoi-appr}) from solving the ROM as well as the best approximation~(\ref{bestappr}) for each concentration as QoI.
-The $\mathcal{L}^2(\Pi,\rho)$-error between FOM and ROM can be determined pointwise in time.
-We evaluate the approximations at 200 equidistant time points in the total time interval, where interpolation is used in time.
-Figure~\ref{fig:scrapie_errors_gal} depicts the maximum $\mathcal{L}^2(\Pi,\rho)$-errors occurring at the time points for different reduced dimensions.
+The $\ltwo$-error~(\ref{ltwo-error}) between FOM and ROM can be determined pointwise in time.
+We evaluate the approximations at 200 equidistant time points in the total time interval using interpolation in time.
+Figure~\ref{fig:scrapie_errors_gal} depicts the $\ltwo$-error~(\ref{ltwo-error}) for different reduced dimensions, where the maximum error of all time points is determined.
 We recognise that the MOR error decreases rapidly for increasing dimensions at the beginning and then stagnates.
 The error becomes dominated by the quality of the snapshots, which depends on the density of the associated time points, and the error of the time integration.
 In contrast, the error of the best approximation decreases further for increasing dimensions and achieves a much lower magnitude.